Canonical measures and the dynamical systems of Bergman kernels: Introduction

-Thus inductively we construct the sequences $\{ h_{m}\}_{m\geqq m_{0}!}$ and $\{ K_{m}\}_{m > m_{0}!}$.
+Thus inductively we construct the sequences $\{ h_{\ell,m}\}_{\ell >0}$ and $\{ K_{\ell,m}\}_{m > 0}$.
 This inductive construction is essentially the same one originated by the author in \cite{tu3}.
-But since $L_{X/Y}$ is a $\mathbb{Q}$-line bundle, the above dynamical system is slightly more complicated than in \cite{tu3}.
-We shall call $(L_{X/Y},h_{L_{X/Y}})$ the boundary of the dynamical system of the Bergman kernels \footnote{In \cite{LC}, we consider dynamical systems with more general (singular) boundary.
-Actualy in that case we need to consider a family of dynamical systems which are related to a Ricci iteration.
-I believe that the dynamical systems in \cite{LC} are better than the one here.
-But the dynamical system here is much simpler. }

-The following theorem asserts that the above dynamical system yields the canonical K\"{a}hler current on $Y$.
+This is the same construction as in \cite{LC}.
+The following theorem asserts that the above dynamical system yields the Ricci iteration constructed in Section \ref{IT}.

 \begin{theorem} Let $X$ be a smooth projective variety of nonnegative Kodaira dimension and let $f : X \to Y$ be the Iitaka fibration as above.
-Let $\{ h_{m}\}_{m \geq m_{0}!}$ be the sequence of hermitian metrics as above and let $n$ denote $\dim Y$. $\omega_{Y}$ is the canonical K\"{a}hler current on $Y$ as in Theorem \ref{main}.
+Let $\{ h_{\ell,m}\}_{\ell>0}$ be the sequence of hermitian metrics as above and let $n$ denote $\dim Y$.
+Let $\omega_{m}$ be the K\"{a}hler current on $Y$ defined as in Theorem \ref{IT}.
 Then

 is a singular hermitian metric on $K_{Y}+L_{X/Y}$ such that

 holds almost everywhere on $Y$ and